seandstewart/bardly/pending/tragedies/hamlet/11-player.md

 **HAMLET**
 / No, by the rood, not so:
 You are the queen, your husband's brother's wife;
-And—would it were not so!—you are my mother.
+And--would it were not so!--you are my mother.

 **QUEEN GERTRUDE**
 Nay, then, I'll set those to you that can speak.